ambrosia-prog/glassjs/README.md

 c_glass

 # IMPORTANT
-To maek textures work properly on panes/bars, you HAVE to use .textureAll("id:path/to/texture"), kubeJS handles textures in a weird way and this is the first fix I found, so yeah.
-Additionally, your top texture must have the suffix "_top" (ex. glasspane_top), as the builder only looks for that specific one.
+To make textures work properly on panes/bars, you HAVE to use .textureAll("id:path/to/texture"), kubeJS handles textures in a weird way and this is the first fix I found.
+Additionally, your top texture must have the suffix "_top" (ex. glasspane_top.png), as the builder only looks for that specific one.
 If I feel like it, I'll make it fall back to the main texture at some point later.